Matatika/matatika-docs/content/getting-started/your-cloud.md

 [Ask us on Slack](https://join.slack.com/t/matatika/shared_invite/zt-19n1bfokx-F31DNitTpSxWCFO2aFlgxg){:target="_blank"}{:.btn}

+### Reverse proxy configuration
+If deploying behind an application gateway/reverse proxy, ensure that an `X-Forward-Host` header with the external host is sent with all requests.
+This will allow the catalog API to generate resource links targeting the correct host, which the app uses to navigate the API following subsequent user actions.

 ## Further Reading

 - Find out how Matatika works with Meltano by reading about the Matatika concepts and artifacts: [Matatika Concepts]({{site.baseurl}}/concepts), [Matatika Glossary]({{site.baseurl}}/glossary) and [Matatika Technical Glossary](https://github.com/Matatika/matatika-examples/tree/master/matatika_technical_glossary){:target="_blank"}